-- In the first year, all Honors students will attend a mandatory meeting in October that explains the requirements of the University Core Curriculum program for Honors students. - In the first year, all Honors students will attend a mandatory meeting in November that explains the different Honors tracks and introduces students to the track directors. - All Honors students are expected to attend Honors Week events.
-Students should attend presentations made by students in the tracks that most interest them. - The Honors Director, Dr. Dinan, serves as the academic advisor for all Honors students who have not declared a major, and she also advises students who are not able to meet with their advisors.
+- In the first year, all Honors students will attend a mandatory meeting in October that explains the requirements of the University Core Curriculum program for Honors students. - In the first year, all Honors students will attend a mandatory meeting in October that explains the different Honors tracks and introduces students to the track directors. - All Honors students are expected to attend Honors Week events.
+Students should attend at least three presentations made by students in the tracks that most interest them. - The Honors Director, Dr. Dinan, serves as the academic advisor for all first year Honors students with the exception of Nursing, Music, and Art students.